kovidgoyal/calibre/manual/edit.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-You can re-arrange the order in which text (HTML) files are opened when reading the book by simply dragging and dropping them in the Files browser.
+You can re-arrange the order in which text (HTML) files are opened when reading the book by simply dragging and dropping them in the Files browser or clicking on the file to move and then pressing the :kbd:`Ctrl+Shift` modifiers with the :kbd:`Up`, :kbd:`Down`, :kbd:`Home` or :kbd:`End` keys.
 For the technically inclined, this is called re-ordering the book spine.

 Note that you have to drop the items *between* other items, not on top of them, this can be a little fiddly until you get used to it.
 Dropping on top of another file will cause the files to be merged.

 Marking the cover
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^